scverse/anndata/docs/concatenation.rst

 Merging
 -------

+Combining elements not aligned to the axis of concatenation is controlled through the `merge` arguments.
-We also provide control over how elements which aren't aligned to the axis being concatenated are combined.
+We provide a few strategies for merging elements aligned to the alternative axes:
-We'll refer to these other axis as the alternative axes here.
-Selecting the elements aligned to alternative axes is done through merging, which we provide a few strategies for:

 * `None`: No elements aligned to alternative axes are present in the result object.
 * `"same"`: Elements that are the same in each of the objects.